A characterization of simultaneous optimization, majorization, and (bi)submodular polyhedra: Introduction

-Several other connections exist between majorization, submodular functions, and related concepts.
+Several other connections exist between majorization and (bi)submodularity.
 For instance, majorization can be characterized in terms of submodular functions (see, e.g., page~44 of \cite{Fujishige2005}) and a similar characterization of weak absolute majorization exists in terms of bisubmodular functions \cite{Zhan2005}.
 Furthermore, several combinatorial sets that are in some way related to base polyhedra have least weakly sub- or supermajorized elements, i.e., vectors that are weakly sub- or supermajorized by all other vectors in the given set.
 Examples of such sets are bounded generalized polymatroids \cite{Tamir1995} and jump systems \cite{Ando1996_jump}.

-Majorization and least majorized elements are also important concepts in economical theories of fair allocation of resources among groups of individuals (see, e.g., \cite{Arnold2018} for an overview).
-In particular, they play an important role in the context of convex cooperative games, which have the property that it becomes more attractive for players to join a particular coalition as it grows.
-Convex games have the unique property that their core, i.e., the set of all payoffs where no group of players has an incentive to form their own competitive coalition, is a base polyhedron (see also \cite{Ichiishi1981}).
+Majorization and least majorized elements are also important concepts in economical theories of fair allocation of resources (see, e.g., \cite{Arnold2018} for an overview).
+In particular, they play an important role in convex cooperative games, which have the unique property that their core, i.e., the set of all payoffs where no group of players has an incentive to form their own competitive coalition, is a base polyhedron (see also \cite{Ichiishi1981}).
 Therefore, several key properties of submodular functions and base polyhedra can be proven using tools from cooperative game theory.
 In particular, existence results for particular solution vectors in the core of convex games translate directly into existence results of such vectors for base polyhedra.
-Examples of these are the egalitarian solution \cite{Dutta1989} and min-max fair and utilitarian solutions for uniform utility Nash and nonsymmetric bargaining games \cite{Chakrabarty2014}.
+Examples of these are the egalitarian solution \cite{Dutta1989} and min-max fair and utilitarian solutions for uniform utility Nash and nonsymmetric bargaining games \cite{Chakrabarty2014} (we come back to this in Section~\ref{sec_char}).